qoretechnologies/qorus-vscode/README.md

 -   Fixed a bug that prevented creation of more than one service method
 -   Fixed a few more cases where confirmation dialog would incorrectly appear
+-   Fixed a bug that caused visual artifacts when hovering over a select button with tooltip

 ## Version 2.3.7 overview - What's new: